 Although you are not required to use a specific format, we suggest, for example, that an experimental project includes the following sections: objectives, experimental methods, experimental results, discussion, and outcome reports (papers, presentations, etc.).
 If you organize a workshop or meeting as part of a promotion of collaborative and multidisciplinary research project, please attach the program, a list of participants (with affiliations, organizations, and titles) and a summary or proceedings (if any) of such activities to your research report.

 5-5.
 Report submission

-Your report must be submitted by February 28, 2020 as attachments (Word and PDF files) to the following email address.
-The PDF file should be named “project code + principal investigator’s family name.”
+Your report must be submitted by February 28, 2021 via WEB (Word and PDF files).
+The file should be named “project code + principal investigator’s family name.”

 5-6.
 Disclosure of Research Outcomes

 When you present your research outcomes as a journal article or other means, please acknowledge that it is the result of an International Joint Usage/Research project with ICR, Kyoto University.
 Below is an example of an acknowledgment in English.